vandu02/vandu02/README.md

 - 👋 Hi, I’m @vandu02
 - Started my programming journey about four years ago.
+Python is my first love
 - I’m a 2nd year master student at TUM. :books:
 - From Mexico :mexico:
+- Self learner, always asking questions.

 <!---
 vandu02/vandu02 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.